Elimination of termites

 - Soil and weather conditions affect treatments and termite activity.

 It is important that the home or business owner’s expectations are set correctly at the start of the project and managed carefully throughout.
-Some colonies take weeks to destroy; others may take months.
+Some colonies take weeks to destroy.
 If the owner is made aware of this before the work starts, a good customer relationship can be maintained if it takes longer than expected to complete.
-You should impress upon the owner the need for regular post-treatment inspections to be sure the problem has been completely resolved.
+We like to impress upon the home owner the need for regular post-treatment inspections to be sure the problem has been completely resolved.

 We are always are thorough in your initial and subsequent inspections and cautious in our quotes.